74.19 Miles / 2414.13 Total Miles

 Mattoon was our lunch stop, but the only available food was in the Deli of the little grocery store.
 While we were patiently waiting to order, a heavy set women walked up and put her order in ahead of us.
 We held our tongues and didn’t let it get to us.
 When our order was ready, the deli gal brought it to us, as if we were in a restaurant.
 Very nice touch.
 Lunch was delicious!

-I noticed that the town had a library, so I decided to stop in and work on my blog for an hour or so, while Ed move on to the campground..
+I noticed that the town had a library, so I decided to stop in and work on my blog for an hour or so, while Ed move on to the campground.
 When I got to the library, I discovered that it is only open 2 hours a week, and this didn’t happen to be those 2 hours.
 I needed to use the restroom, so crossed the street to ask the people at the city hall building if I could use their restroom.
 The doors were all on electronic keypads, so I couldn’t even go inside to ask, but someone heard me trying to open the door and came out to see if I needed help.
 And that someone was the heavy set woman from the grocery store deli.
-She was really nice.
+Turned out that she was really nice.
 She let me in to use the restroom and told me that even though the library was closed, I could sit out front and use their wifi.

 The front of the library building had full sun, there was no place to sit, and it was really hot outside.
 So I sat on the asphalt in the only available shade–the shadow from the bed of a pickup truck.
 Apparently the gals from the city hall building looked out to check on me, because the heavy set gal came over and invited me over to sit indoors and use their wifi.
 I cranked out a post and hit the road.
 There were still 20 miles of riding left to get to the campground.